kapawlak/temp_lab_host/Courses/6/AL/lab0.md

 It may be tempting just to write down all of those digits for the final result of the calculation.
 The question is whether this is necessary, or whether such a number is actually meaningful.
 After all, given that we know the mass to the nearest gram, and each dimension to the nearest tenth-of-a-centimeter, do we *really* know the density to ten nanograms per cc (the last digit in the result above), or to a microgram per cc (the $8$), or even to a milligram per cc (the $6$)?

-Ultimately,** the result of the density calculation above cannot contain more than two significant figures**, and is properly written as 1.5 g/cm$^3$.
+Ultimately, **the result of the density calculation above cannot contain more than two significant figures**, and is properly written as $1.5 \text{ g/cm}^3$.
 To obtain this result, we round the three in the next place down.
 We always round to the nearest value of the last significant figure.
 To avoid biasing calculations that have multiple steps, we always round fives to the even number.
-For example, to two significant figures, 1.45 is 1.4, and 1.55 is 1.6.
+For example, to two significant figures, $1.45$ is $1.4$, and $1.55$ is $1.6$.
 :::